mendixlabs/jsonschema-to-jsonform/README.md

 1. Create an entity which will hold below information in JSON string format
     - JSON Schema as a string
-    - UI Schema as a string
+    - UI Schema as a string (If you dont want to provide any value for this just pass `{}` as input)
-    - Placeholder data as a string
+    - Placeholder data as a string (If you dont want to provide any value for this just pass `{}` as input)
-    - Form orm output data as a string
+    - Form output data as a string
 2. On a page, Add a dataview and above entity object as data source
 3. Drag and drop / Add this widget into the data view
 4. Map the entity attributes accordingly
-5. Make sure to provide `Action` information to handle the form output accordingly (Suggested use Microflow to save or process the form output accordingly)
+5. Make sure to provide `Action` information to handle the form output accordingly (Suggest to use Microflow to save or process the form output accordingly, note that it will be triggered on change of the existing value in this attribute)
 6. Set the page created above in the app navigation
 7. Launch the app and fill and submit the form
 8. Enjoy!